MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 search.appverid: MET150
 description: A guide to help partners managing a customers migration project.
 ---
-# Managed migration guide for use with Microsoft Mover
+# Managing a cloud to cloud migration using Mover

 This guide was created to share the process and best practices of managing a cloud to cloud migration project using the Microsoft Mover application.